BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 If you want to just blaze through the story, head straight up in the desert until you reach an area with tons of trains, then complete the 1R253 Scrapyard section and proceed from there.
 There are tons and tons of actually good Pokémon and items that become available around the desert, so we'll spend a while exploring side areas for now.

-So, the most dreaded part of writing this guide for me has finally arrived.
-I'll briefly explain the problem as well as my approach.
-Note that this all really doesn't matter much if you're not going out of your way to collect all the hidden items so you can just grab the items and Pokémon that you want and ignore the complications.
+Tourmaline Desert is HUGE: I'll briefly explain my approach to 100% completion in the desert.
+Note that this doesn't matter much if you're not going out of your way to collect all the hidden items, so you can just grab the items and Pokémon that you want and ignore the complications.

-Essentially the greater part of Tourmaline Desert is really huge.
-That alone makes it hard to point to specific items.
-However there are actually 4 versions of this large map depending on where the desert's oasis currently is, which is randomly determined to start.
+There are actually 4 versions of the main, large Desert map depending on where the desert's oasis currently is, which is randomly determined to start.
 Each of these four maps has its own set of hidden items as well.

 What I recommend is exploring the map you have landed on first without touching any of the oases - touching the light shard nearby the oasis will switch the map you're on.
-Doing this exactly 3 times will switch a DIFFERENT desert map between two versions, but we don't want to do this just yet.
+Doing this exactly 3 times will switch a DIFFERENT desert map between two versions, *but we don't want to do this just yet*.
 I will number the four maps 1, 2, 3, 4.
 Note that when you switch the map you're on you'll go to a random, different number, so to be sure you'll have to search for the oasis every time.

 To find the map you're on to start, you'll want to find your oasis.
 I provide images of each oasis below.